liamdn8/M-DRA/results-2/medium-sample/temp/solver_xy_margin_0.60/README.md

   warnings.warn("Objective contains too many subexpressions. "
 /home/liamdn/M-DRA/lib/python3.10/site-packages/cvxpy/reductions/solvers/solving_chain.py:418: UserWarning: The problem has an expression with dimension greater than 2.
-Defaulting to the SCIPY backend for canonicalization. warnings.warn(UserWarning( /home/liamdn/M-DRA/lib/python3.10/site-packages/cvxpy/problems/problem.py:1504: UserWarning: Solution may be inaccurate.
-Try another solver, adjusting the solver settings, or solve with verbose=True for more information. warnings.warn(
+Defaulting to the SCIPY backend for canonicalization. warnings.warn(UserWarning(

 ```